Divyansh12/Service-Management-CRM-API/README.md

 ### About

 API to manage the customers realtionship which purchase any service from a company.
 The sales team can create a contract for cutomer and assign the required service/s to the contract.
-And support team can contact the customer provide support realted to that contact.
+And support team can contact the customer to provide support realted to that service.

 ### Setup